leclercsimon74/2024_mito-HSV_paper/Figure 1/README.md

-Please cite this paper if you use the following code!
+*Please cite this paper if you use the following code!*

-GRO-Seq.py:
+The final figure involves merging multiple SVG files and manually reorganizing the network.

+**GRO-Seq.py**:

 This program performs various data processing and analysis tasks related to gene expression data.
 Here is an overview of what the program does:

 1. Imports necessary libraries: `gzip`, `json`, `pandas`, `networkx`, `matplotlib`, `plotly`, and `numpy`.